-Tips on How to Effectively Stage Your Home During the Fall Season
+How Staging Helps Your Home Sell During the Fall Season

-Fall is known for its beautiful color palettes, cool weather, and pumpkins.
-It can also be a great season for both home sellers and buyers since the real estate market is projected to continue well into the fall season.
-Home sellers can do several things to make their house appeal to more buyers.
-Stage your home for tours and open houses to give buyers the chance to see how their new home could look.
+Fall is known for its beautiful color palettes, cool weather, and pumpkins, but it can also be a great season for both home sellers and buyers.
+While the real estate market is projected to continue well into the fall season, there are certain things home sellers may want to do to make their house appeal to more buyers.
+Staging your home for tours and open houses gives buyers the chance to see how their new home could look.
 However, a home may look different throughout the seasons.
-HomeHunt has a list of ways to help you stage your home this fall season.
+HomeHunt created a list of ways to help you stage your home this fall season.

 While filling your home with fall decor may be tempting, it also has the potential to make your home look crowded.
 Buyers may not want to see too much decor as it can deter them from imagining how the home will look without it.
 Only add certain accent pieces to each room to give it a sense of character.
 Large vases and bowls filled with potpourri or fillers can help bring a room to life.
-If your home sale is close to Halloween, opt out of displaying creepy decor as that can appear distracting.
+If your home sale is close to Halloween, opt out of displaying cotton cobwebs or other creepy decor as that can appear distracting and disagree with certain home buyers.
 Additionally, too much decor will hide most of the home.

 Stage Your Home With Color

 During the fall, oranges, yellows, reds, and browns come to life.
 To help give your home a fresh and inviting look, hang fall-colored drapery on the windows or give the walls a fresh coat of paint.
 Shades of caramel and creme best accentuate seasonal colors.
 Additionally, floral accent pieces help add color to rooms.